SISAL: Architecture

 SISAL is more than just a dataflow and fine-grain language.
 It is a set of tools that convert a textual human readable dataflow language into a graph format (named IF1 - Intermediary Form 1).
-Part of the SISAL project also involved converting this graph format into runable C code.
+Part of the SISAL project also involved converting this graph format into runnable C code.

 SISAL Renaissance Era

 In 2010 SISAL saw a brief resurgence when a group of undergraduates at Worcester Polytechnic Institute investigated implementing a fine-grain parallelism backend for the SISAL language.

 In 2018 SISAL was modernized with indent-based syntax, first-class functions, lambdas, closures and lazy semantics within a project SISAL-IS.